dsp-uga/hiten-p0/README.md

 keep the words as keys in the RDD, but instead of a single count for the value, store an array of counts (one for each document).

+I tried to create array as mentioned in above.. but failed generating correct output..
+*Still working on Project D*